 I am no stranger to working remotely, including managing teams who may or may not be remote themselves.
 I’ve learned that while it takes a little effort (on both sides), you can achieve maximum results regardless of your office location.

 In my current role, I am in charge of an operations division with multiple locations including several in the Midwest and one in the Philippines.
-Working out of my home office in Virginia adds another dimension, however I’ve found that to be a successful remote leader I simply need to make sure my team knows what to expect, as well as what’s most important in a reporting relationship where your boss isn’t always around.
+Working out of my home office adds another dimension, however I’ve found that to be a successful remote leader I simply need to make sure my team knows what to expect, as well as what’s most important in a reporting relationship where your boss isn’t always around.

 You will find that whether it is your team members or even other leaders within the organization, some are more adaptable to successful remote engagement than others.
 Like anything else, it requires a mind-set change, which can take some time.
 With these six tips, you can shorten the learning and change adoption curves more easily.